benjamin-heasly/geffenlab-ephys-pipeline/README.md

  - First we want to run the [aind-ephys-pipeline](https://github.com/AllenNeuralDynamics/aind-ephys-pipeline).
 This will do spike sorting and automated curation based on quality metrics.
  - Then we can run the Geffen lab's [phy-export](./phy-export/phy-export.nf) pipeline.
 This will convert the `aind-ephys-pipeline` pipeline results to the format expected by Phy, for manual curation.

-From there we'll have a few options for manual curation and further processing (work in progress).
+From there we'll have a few options for manual curation and further processing (work in progress...).

 # Getting started on cortex